Likelihood-free Posterior Density Learning for Uncertainty Quantification in Inference Problems: Methods

 \section{Methods}

-Consider data $y_0\in \mathbb{R}^m$ generated from a probability model known up to some parameters $\theta\in \Theta\subseteq \mathbb{R}^d$, with unknown likelihood function denoted by $p(y \mid \theta)$.
-In particular, we assume that synthetic data $y$ can be readily simulated from $p(y\mid\theta)$ for arbitrary values of $\theta\in \Theta$, but that the likelihood is computationally inaccessible.
-We wish to make posterior inference on $\theta$ given the observed data $y_0$ and prior density $\pi(\theta)$, but without access to $p(y\mid \theta)$. \emph{Kernel-adaptive synthetic posterior estimation} (KASPE) is a likelihood-free posterior estimation approach which uses synthetic data drawn from the data-generating mechanism to learn a deep NN mapping the input $y$ to the parameters $\eta$ defining a parametric model that best approximates the posterior density in terms of a KL divergence-based loss.
+\emph{Kernel-adaptive synthetic posterior estimation} (KASPE) is a likelihood-free posterior estimation approach which uses synthetic data drawn from the data-generating mechanism to learn a deep NN which maps the input $y$ to the parameters $\eta$ defining a parametric model that best approximates the posterior density in terms of a KL divergence-based loss.
 A kernel-based sampling mechanism selectively accepts synthetic data based on a kernel-defined probability measure of the discrepancy between synthetic and observed data, prioritizing samples whose outputs align with the observations.
 This section introduces KASPE and explores its connection with the existing approaches of \textit{expectation propagation} (EP) and \textit{mixture density network} (MDN) estimation.
-A discussion of optimal algorithm settings is provided in the Supplement.
+A discussion of optimal algorithm settings completes the section.